esrasuel/esrasuel.github.io/_pages/about.md

 After my PhD, I joined the [Global Environmental Health Research Group](www.globalenvhealth.org) as postdoc working for the Wellcome Trust funded [Pathways to Equitable Healthy Cities](https://equitablehealthycities.org/) project.
 In 2018, I was awarded an MRC Rutherford Fellowship based at the [MRC Center for Environment and Health](https://environment-health.ac.uk/).
 As part of my training, I was a Visiting Scholar at the [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/).
 I also worked as a Senior Data Scientist (part-time) at the [Swiss Data Science Center at ETH Zurich](https://datascience.ch/) between 2018 and 2021.

 In October 2021, I joined [the Chair of Geoinformation Engineering at ETH Zurich](https://gis.ethz.ch/en/) as Senior Assistant.
-In June 2022, I also started as Lecturer in City Modelling at [UCL CASA](https://www.ucl.ac.uk/bartlett/casa/).
+Since June 2022, I am a Lecturer in City Modelling at [UCL CASA](https://www.ucl.ac.uk/bartlett/casa/).